matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 Make sure to replace `<COUNTER-ADDRESS>` with the address of the L2 counter contract.

-8. The status of the corresponding L2 transaction can also be tracked.
-After adding a priority request the `NewPriorityRequest(uint64 txId, bytes32 txHash, uint64 expirationBlock, L2CanonicalTransaction transaction, bytes[] factoryDeps);` event is emitted.
-While the `transaction` is needed by the operator to process the tx, `txHash` enables easy tracking of the transaction on zkSync.

-`zksync-web3`'s `Provider` has a method that gives the L1 `ethers.TransactionResponse` object of a transaction that is called the zkSync bridge, returns the `TransactionResponse` object that can conveniently wait for the transaction to be processed on L2.
+8. You can track the status of the corresponding L2 transaction. `zksync-web3`'s `Provider` has a method that, given the L1 `ethers.TransactionResponse` object of a transaction that called the zkSync bridge, returns the correspondent `TransactionResponse` object of the transaction in L2, which can conveniently wait for the transaction to be processed on L2.

 ```ts
 async function main() {